 8 Simple Ways to Keep a Clean House:

 Here it is.
 You ready?
 This is what we do daily is to keep us functioning and this Mama happy.

 - Make beds.
 1 minute tops is what it takes me to make my bed, and it makes the whole room feel cleaner.
 (Okay, so it does take the kids more like 2-5 minutes to make their beds.)
 All the kids also make their beds daily.
 I should say though that my little ones do not prefer a top sheet, so that helps with the time it takes to make the bed.

 - Fold laundry promptly.
 As soon as it comes off the line (actually while I’m out there usually) or out of the dryer, I try to fold.
 Less wrinkles = no ironing.
 Also, my kids help by doing their own laundry, so it’s a team effort.

 - Wipe table after each meal.
 We kind of have to do that since we have school at our dining room table, but still, it makes the room feel cleaner.
-(This is our 9 year-old’s job.)

 When I talked about how we make it all work, I pointed out that we are a team, and I couldn’t do this alone.
 Keeping the house presentable is no different.
 We all work together–every day.
 We really do make a great team most of the time.
 (Remember that I have whole basketball team–including subs–who help me make messes and clean them up.)
 I encourage you to involve your kiddos in making the house a place you all enjoy.
 You’ll be teaching them responsibility and keeping your house clean at the same time!